Hillside, Union County, NJ

 Hillside offers a lively local scene and outstanding connectivity, making daily life incredibly convenient.

-Strong Schools: The Hillside Public School District is committed to providing quality education, with a number of elementary, middle, and high schools that serve the township's diverse student population.
+Strong Schools: The Hillside Public School District is committed to providing quality education through schools like Hillside High School and W.O.K.
+Middle School, serving a student body that reflects the township's diverse demographics.

-Commuter's Dream: Hillside is exceptionally well-connected for commuters.
-Major highways such as Route 22, the Garden State Parkway, and Route 78 run directly through or adjacent to the township, providing seamless car travel to Newark Liberty International Airport, New York City, and other key destinations.
-Residents can also access nearby NJ Transit train stations in Elizabeth and Roselle Park for direct rail service.
+Commuter's Dream: Hillside is exceptionally well-connected.
+Major highways such as Route 22, the Garden State Parkway, and Route 78 run directly through or adjacent to the township, providing a 10-minute route to Newark Liberty International Airport.
+Residents can easily access nearby NJ Transit stations in Elizabeth or Roselle Park for a direct 30-minute train ride to New York Penn Station.

-It is important to note that Hillside is a distinct township in Union County, not a neighborhood of Union, New Jersey.
-Its unique blend of suburban comfort, diverse community, and strategic location makes it an outstanding place to call home.
+Hillside is a distinct township that offers a unique blend of suburban comfort and strategic location.
+Its diverse community and unparalleled accessibility make it an outstanding and convenient place to call home.

 55+ Community: No